A Brief Introduction To The History Of Tolleshunt Knights

 As originally stated, as it is hoped that this will lead to a comprehensive history of the village being written, any help would be gratefully received and properly acknowledged.
 For now, I should also like to thank Robert Long, a fellow Parish Councillor, for his advice and assistance in editing the above.

-Russell Porter BA Hons Dunelm FRAS AMIL MCMI (Parish Councillor)
+Russell Porter BA Hons Dunelm FRAS AMIL MCMI (Former Parish Councillor and Vice Chairman)